 Springfield also continues to maintain a strong financial position as demonstrated by our bond ratings.
-During the City's last bond rating, in 2022, Standard & Poor's (S&P) affirmed the City's AA- credit rating, with a negative outlook.
-Despite a negative outlook, the affirmation of our AA- rating demonstrates that Standard & Poor's strongly believes in the City's financial management and our ability to make difficult decisions to balance the budget.
-It is also important to note that AA- continues to be the highest rating in the City's history, a great improvement from A-rating eight years ago.
+During the City's last bond rating, in 2023, Standard & Poor's (S&P) affirmed the City's AA- credit rating, and enhanced our debt outlook from "negative " to "stable".
+The affirmation of our AA- rating demonstrates that Standard & Poor's strongly believes in the City's financial management and our ability to make difficult decisions to balance the budget.
+It is also important to note that AA- continues to be the highest rating in the City's history, a great improvement from A- rating nine years ago.
 The City hopes to continuously increase its ratings going forward.

-Fiscal Year 2024 Budget Challenges
+Fiscal Year 2025 Budget Challenges